To learn more about our collections, please visit our Collections Blog.

 Although most of the Saul Heller Collection's 185 volumes still await cataloguing, it is available to students with the aid of a handlist of titles.
 This collection consists of 18th-and 19th-century English and American textbooks and workbooks representing both the practical and theoretical aspects of stenography and shorthand.

-This largest of collections takes up an entire wall of shelving in Special Collections.
-Some of the more unusual items are art exhibit catalogues and folders containing original lithographs and etchings.
+Some of the more unusual items in the Limited Editions collection are art exhibit catalogues and folders containing original lithographs and etchings.
 The Colophon (1932-1938) and the New Colophon (1948-1950) are examples of limited editions periodicals.

 Records of the American League for an Undivided Ireland (ALFUI), 1940-1965